Welcome to the amazing journey of homeschooling! I want to help you navigate how to get started with homeschooling no matter what your situation is.

 And I’m here to help you get started so you can feel more relaxed, present, and connected with your children.

 As a homeschooling coach and mentor, I’m asked all the time, “Where do I start?”

 If you’re wondering that too, you’re in the right place!

-Getting Started with Waldorf Homeschooling
+How to Get Started with Homeschooling

 1. Start Where You Are!